NERDSITU/researchproject-template/README.md

 git clone https://github.com/USER/REPO.git
 ```

-Locate yourself within the cloned folder, and create a new virtual environment.
+Go to the cloned folder and create a new virtual environment.
 You can either create a new virtual environment then install the necessary dependencies with `pip` using the `requirements.txt` file:

 ```
 pip install -r requirements.txt